Rockford Unit 6 Bylaws

 Section 3.5

-Any member who ceases to be a member in good standing shall be refunded the actual amount they contributed to the fund in the form of a severance payment.
-No dividends or interest shall be paid to any member who receives a refund of contributions.
+Any member who ceases to be a member in good standing shall be entitled to reimbursement of the actual amount they contributed to the fund.
+The reimbursement will be for qualified medical expenses that were incurred after tax.
+No dividends or interest shall be paid to any member who receives a reimbursementof contributions.
 In addition, said member will be responsible for any taxes resulting from such payment.
-The amount of severance payment owed to each former member will be maintained by the fund for a period of twelve (12) months before being automatically paid.
-In the event the former member wishes to have the funds paid sooner, they can submit a written request to t he PB&PA #6 Board of Directors anytime after separation.
+The member shall submit their reimbursement requests through the TPA.

 Failure to make the above stated payments within 60 days of the members joining or re-instatement to the Unit will automatically terminate their membership.